Navy Yard shooter was arrested in DeKalb in 2008

 Officials report that the former Navy reservist had been treated for mental problems weeks before the massacre.

-Authorities have said Alexis also had run-ins with the law in 2004 and 2010 in Texas and in Seattle.
-Those incidents involved shootings, they said.
+Authorities have said Alexis, 34, also had run-ins with the law in 2004 and 2010 in Texas and Seattle.
+Those incidents involved shootings, authorities said.